KrisAirdancer/dungeons-and-dragons/dungeon-masters-notes.md

 ## January 13, 2023

-- Vista would like Akra to be able to use her deception skills sometime.
+- Akra would like Akra to be able to use her deception skills sometime.
-- Vista would like to fight some clever monsters.
+- Akra would like to fight some clever monsters.
   - She tried to trip the giant spider they fought with some rope.
 - Better quest endings/wrap up.
 - Better quest intros/hooks.